max-gross/max-gross.github.io/research.md

 ### Work in Progress

-Economics of Child Protection with Joseph J. Doyle Jr., Brian A. Jacob, and Anthony Bald.
+Economics of Foster Care with Joseph J. Doyle Jr., Brian A. Jacob, and Anthony Bald.

-Child Maltreatment, High School Graduation, and Adult Arrests with Brian A. Jacob, Joseph P. Ryan, and E. Jason Baron.
+Revisiting the Causal Effects of Child Protection on Adult Crime with E. Jason Baron.